lincolnloop/django-alive/README.md

 By default the health endpoint will test the database connection, but can be configured to check the cache, staticfiles, or any additional custom checks.

-Supports Django 1.10+ on both Python 2 & 3.
+Supports Django 3.2+ on Python 3.6+.

 ## Install